Albratoburner/Nepali-Sign-Language-Detection-using-CNN/README.md

 - To collect and preprocess a dataset of Nepali Sign Language hand signs.
 - To apply and compare data mining and deep learning techniques for recognition.
 - To evaluate model performance using accuracy and classification metrics.
 - To identify the most suitable approach for real-world applications in accessibility and education.

+## Dataset
+The dataset used in this project is the **[Nepali Sign Language Character Dataset](https://www.kaggle.com/datasets/biratpoudelrocks/nepali-sign-language-character-dataset)** from Kaggle.
+It consists of images representing different Nepali Sign Language characters.

 ## Implemented Techniques
 The following models were applied and compared: